rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ```

-The printed KMS_TOKEN needs to be added in BEARER_TOKEN section in kms.env
+The printed token needs to be added in BEARER_TOKEN section in kbs.env